January 9, 2019

 This type of insurance, also referred to as “U” coverage protects you, members of your household, and passengers in your car for injuries caused by an uninsured auto, by a driver with inadequate insurance, or by a hit and run driver.
 “U” coverage also protects you and members of your household from injuries sustained as a pedestrian or as a passenger in a vehicle you do not own.
 “U” coverage allows you to go back to your own insurance company for additional compensation after you have exhausted the insurance of the at-fault driver.
 Further, your own company cannot penalize or surcharge you for using this coverage.
 In addition, we are not required to pay back your health insurance company for medical benefits paid by them, when we settle this portion of your case.
 This means more money in your pocket!

 Like Med Pay coverage, this additional insurance is very affordable.
 We encourage that you carry at least $100,000 / $300,000 in “U” coverage.
 For a small amount more each month, you can increase your coverage to $250,000 / $500,000 for even better protection.
-While the cost of “U” coverage will vary based on the amount of coverage sought; your driving history; the type of vehicle; age of the driver; and in city in which you live, for many the cost of this additional “U” coverage can be as little a $30 – $50 or less per year.
+While the cost of “U” coverage will vary based on the amount of coverage sought; your driving history; the type of vehicle; age of the driver; and in city in which you live, for many the cost of this additional “U” coverage can be as little a $30 – $50 per year.

 For the unfortunate victims of such tragic accidents, the financial devastation to them and their families can be lessened or avoided.
 Nobody expects to have an accident like the horror story described above to occur, but they do happen every day.